LizMcLaughlin/DeepLearning_scratch/README.md

 ## To Run

-Download files and data (as listed with file) into jupyter notebooks, and run cells.
+- ADAM_LogisticRegression.ipynb - Download files and data (download data from link in 'Files') into jupyter notebooks, and run cells
+- Multi-ClassClassifier.ipynb - Unzip MC_data directory.
+Open in juptyper notebook and run cells.

 ## Results